 Intralesional steroids, topical steroids, beta-blockers, and laser

-Topical timolol is a beta-blocker which is licensed as an eye drop for treating glaucoma.
-It has been shown to be effective in treating hemangiomas that are relatively flat, either because they have not yet thickened or because they have never grown to be thick.
-Potential known side effects include skin irritation; it should be avoided in ulcerated hemangiomas or in larger areas of skin as there may be systemic absorption.
+Topical timolol is a beta-blocker which is licensed as an eye drop for the treatment of glaucoma.
+It has been shown to be effective in treating hemangiomas that are relatively localized, small and less elevated, either because they have not yet thickened or because they have never grown to be thick.
+Potential known side effects include skin irritation; until more is known, it is probably best avoided in ulcerated or larger hemangiomas as the effects of systemic absorption are not yet well understood.

-Small amount of steroids may be injected directly into hemangiomas – often one or two treatments at 3 to 4 week intervals.
-This form of treatment is typically used for small hemangiomas (1-3 cm) on the face.
-The main potential side effects are skin atrophy (thinning) or systemic absorption.
+A small amount of steroids may be injected directly into hemangiomas, especially those that are localized and more elevated.
+Injections are often utilized for one to several treatments, at 3 to 4 week intervals.
+This form of therapy is typically used for small hemangiomas (1-3 cm) on the face or lips.
+The potential side effects include skin atrophy (thinning) or systemic absorption.